fabaindaiz/corewars-compiler/LANGUAGE.md

 ### redcode instructions

-All redcode instructions are available for direct use
+All redcode instructions are available for direct use.
+Square brackets '[]' indicates that the argument is optional.

+- (NOP [arg1] [arg2]) no operation (arg1 & arg2 only store data)

 - (DAT arg1 arg2) data values
 - (MOV arg1 arg2) move arg1 to arg2